If you drive for Lyft, you’re responsible for tracking and paying your own taxes. Here’s what you need to know about Lyft driver taxes.

 Does Lyft provide a 1099?

-Lyft follows a unique strategy as part of their efforts to prove that drivers are independent contractors not employees.
+Sending two 1099s is part of Lyft’s strategy to prove that drivers are independent contractors not employees.
 Lyft says it’s just a middleman and payment platform, and it’s the customers who are hiring and paying you.

 What’s the difference between a W-2, 1099-MISC, 1099-NEC, and 1099-K?